jetamartin/tennis-central/README.md

 ### The Problem  😕
    It can be challenging to find new tennis partners with similar skill levels, availability and interests beyond your existing circles of tennis friends/partners.
 Tennis players typically show up to the court to play their match and then leave immediately after their match.
-So there isn't a easy and convenient way to meet other tennis players unless you belong to a tennis club or a tennis league (aka "social club") or you just happen to the social butterfly type.
-And frankly most players don't want to pay expensive dues to join a private tennis club or pay the fees for joining a formal tennis league and then be "fixed" to play at that leagues match times.
+So there isn't a easy and convenient way to meet other tennis players unless you belong to a tennis club or a tennis league (aka "social club") or you just happen to be the social butterfly type.
+And frankly most players don't want to pay expensive dues to join a private tennis club or pay the fees for joining a formal tennis league and then be limited to play at that leagues match times.
-They just want to play/practice with other players of similar skill level when they want to play.
+They just want to play/practice with other players of similar skill level when they want to play and when they have time in their schedule.

 ### The Solution  ✅
    Tennis-Central is designed to address these challenges by leveraging the power of the web in combination with a web based application that is specifically targeted and designed to connect Tennis Players of similar skills, interest and availability.